Media

 Still, many people lack a sunny spot for a garden, or live in cities with little or no access to garden space.
 That’s why I suggest the adoption of a three-tiered food system anchored by home and community gardens, complemented by fresh and processed local foods.
 Those in turn would be backed up by sustainably reconfigured remnants of more distantly sourced foods.
 After all, I, like many people, don’t particularly want to give up bananas, cinnamon, croissants, pepper, lemons, cheese, and other such goodies, including some meat products.

 Could we realistically get to where perhaps a third of the population grows most of its own food, providing a much-needed margin of safety against raging climate-change disasters and the now 20 percent of our country that’s food insecure?
 Before you answer, think again about those 20 million victory gardens churning out 40 percent of our vegetables in WWII.
-Add in the fact that home gardeners in Nigeria, with a fraction of our resources, produce 50 percent of their country’s vegetables on just 2 percent of its agricultural land.
+Add in the fact that self-sufficiency gardeners in Nigeria, with a fraction of our resources, produce 50 percent of their country’s vegetables on just 2 percent of its agricultural land.
 And remember all the people who already have a food garden.

 Then ask yourself: Why not?